-Drumroll please for the latest edition of Urthona Buddhist Arts MagazinePosted by charlotte-l on Mon, 17 April, 2017 - 09:10
+Drumroll please for the latest edition of Urthona Buddhist Arts MagazinePosted by Charlotte Lawes on Mon, 17 April, 2017 - 09:10

 Make sure you get your hands on the latest edition of Urthona Buddhist Arts Magazine, to be released in May.
 Issue 33, The Friendship Issue, is set to be a real delight - with treats from Sahajatara, Maitreyabandhu, Ratnagarbha, Amitajyoti and more.

 Editor Ratnagarbha writes “Friendship is being talked about again.
 But do we really know what it is?
 And what really has it got to do with the arts – for haven’t artists, after all, always been eccentric loners who bordered on egomania, and most of what they express about friendship merely an idle dream?
 In this issue we will be dwelling not on failures but on some shining examples of artistic friendship throughout the ages.
 For a start there is our wonderful cover image.
 Tobias and the Angel is a story from the apocryphal book of Tobit, for centuries an image of friendship with the divine.
 What emerges is a sense that friendship can be seen as a vital dimension of artistic endeavour and of creativity in general.”

 Ratnagarbha gives us a glimpse of the gems heading our way, and what a line up!